stancld/zonelens/README.md

 ## ✨ Overview

-Strava Zones is a tool designed for athletes who want deeper insights into their training.
+ZoneLens is a tool designed for athletes who want deeper insights into their training.
 It consists of a **Chrome Extension** that modifies your Strava Training Calendar page and a **Django backend** that securely processes your activity data via the Strava API.

-By fetching your activities and their detailed heart rate streams, Strava Zones calculates the time you've spent in each heart rate zone and displays this information clearly on your calendar, helping you track your training load and recovery effectively.
+By fetching your activities and their detailed heart rate streams, ZoneLens calculates the time you've spent in each heart rate zone and displays this information clearly on your calendar, helping you track your training load and recovery effectively.

 ## 🌟 Key Features